PeterLangPersonal/marztest/README.md

 ```

 You must replace all of the product photo urls with real photo urls (you can use any photo url) and modify the data.sql script to use the new urls.

+I chose to modify the populate script to insert real urls instead since it was part of the requirements anyway.
+If this was data in a real environment, I could write over the existing database in many different ways, via raw SQL, or sequelize scripts to access and update the data which is what I'm more familiar with.

 ## Submission